 In this paper, we formally introduced short-cut rules for monotonic rules in adhesive HLR systems, a novel kind of rule composition.
 We proved that short-cut rules preserve information instead of deleting elements and recreating them again, when revoking a transformation and applying another one instead.
-Additionally, we gave examples using a TGG where applying short-cut rules spares us rolling back whole chains of transformations, thus providing 'short-cuts' when revising those.
-Moreover, we proved short-cut rules to differ from the already established formalizations for composition of rules, i.e., the parallel, concurrent, and amalgamated rules.
+Additionally, we gave examples using a TGG where applying a short-cut rules spares one from rolling back whole chains of transformations, thus providing 'short-cuts' when revising those.
+Moreover, we proved short-cut rules to differ from the already established formalizations for composition of rules, i. e., the parallel, concurrent, and amalgamated rules.

 Besides developing language-preserving short-cut rules (as already discussed at the end of Sect.
-4), we plan to develop a construction of short-cut rules for general rules, also, and advance the theory of short-cut rules by respecting possible application conditions of the involved rules.
+4), we plan to advance the theory of short-cut rules by respecting possible application conditions of the involved rules or generalizing it to general rules.
 On the practical side, we plan to operationalize short-cut rules stemming from TGGs to enhance model synchronization.
 Acknowledgments This work was partially funded by the German Research Foundation (DFG), project "Triple Graph Grammars (TGG) 2.0".